 Hardening systems, when done manually, is a laborious undertaking.
 One that takes an extreme amount of time if you have dozens or even hundreds of computers in a large organization.
 It’s hardly something that can realistically be done with “manpower” alone.

 The solution to this is automation.
-Leave the system hardening to a tool that automatically makes the settings and permanently monitors them.
+Leave the OS Hardening to a tool that automatically makes the settings and permanently monitors them.
 The Enforce Administrator offers precisely this standardized solution for complex IT system landscapes.

 The hardening tool works according to the so-called no-code method.
 This means that you do not have to write a line of program code to perform hardening of your systems.
 This principle is called #NoCodeHardening.